void-linux/void-packages/Manual.md

   packages; using a versioned distfile is preferred.
 - `go_build_tags`: An optional, space-separated list of build tags to pass to Go.
+- `go_mod_mode`: The module download mode to use.
+May be `off` to ignore any go.mod files, `default` to use Go's default behavior, or anything accepted by `go build -mod MODE`.
+Defaults to `vendor` if there's a vendor directory, otherwise `default`.

 Occasionally it is necessary to perform operations from within the Go source tree.
 This is usually needed by programs using go-bindata or